gohugoio/hugo/content/en/content-management/multilingual.md

 Only the obvious non-global options can be overridden per language.
 Examples of global options are `baseURL`, `buildDrafts`, etc.

 **Please note:** use lowercase language codes, even when using regional languages (ie. use pt-pt instead of pt-PT).
-Currently Hugo language internals lowercase language codes, which can cause conflicts with settings like `DefaultContentLanguage` which are not lowercased.
+Currently Hugo language internals lowercase language codes, which can cause conflicts with settings like `defaultContentLanguage` which are not lowercased.
 Please track the evolution of this issue in [Hugo repository issue tracker](https://github.com/gohugoio/hugo/issues/7344)

 ### Disable a Language